Make a copy of this site to do YOUR LifeWork planning!

 This website template is my gift to you.

+This web page is the "home" page for your site.
+It should be your most important web page.
 Locate the “Edit Icon” in the upper right.
 It looks like a pencil.
 Click on it and delete what you don't need and add what you want to see when you view this web page.
 Click "Save" when you have finished making your changes.:

 If you completed the in-depth The LifeWork planning and six (6) step decision making processes you will have created (and be maintaining) your B: My LifeWork details and then summarizing that web page with your A: My One Page LifeWork Profile.
 Maybe your "home" page should contain text from one or both of these documents.